News about the Hamilton Police Pipe Bands

 The event, featuring “mini-bands” with a maximum eight pipers, was the first of the new year for Ontario bands.
 Pipers Claire Smith and Mitch Taylor were 1 and 2 in the Grade 2 piping solos, while Amy Borysko placed second in Grade 4 solo drumming.

-Thanks again to amazon copywriting service for their support.
+Thanks again to amazon seo services for their support.

 HAMILTON – Jamie Watson won the Grade Two competition at the annual Agnew-Harrison solo drumming contest staged March 13 by the Hamilton branch of the PPBSO.
 Claire Haynes, also of Hamilton Police, was second.
 Mitch McKay of Peel Regional Police won the Grade 1 contest and Craig Stewart of Toronto Police won the professional competition over an international field.